 Since 1985, we have expanded our product line through various strategic acquisitions, growing from a small manufacturer of precision resistors and resistance strain gages to one of the world's largest manufacturers and suppliers of a broad line of electronic components.
 We have successfully integrated the acquired companies within our existing management and operational structure, reducing selling, general, and administrative expenses through the integration or elimination of redundant sales and administrative functions, creating manufacturing synergies, while improving customer service.
 We plan to grow our business and increase earnings per share, in part, through targeted acquisitions.
-We often target high margin niche business acquisitions, such as Huntington Electric, HiRel Systems, and MCB Industrie, which we acquired in 2011, 2012, and 2013, respectively.
-These acquisitions accounted for 3.4% of 2013 revenues and have margins above our corporate average.
+We often target high margin niche business acquisitions, such as Huntington Electric, HiRel Systems, and MCB Industrie, we acquired in 2011, 2012, and 2013, respectively.
+In 2014, we made strategic acquisitions of Holy Stone Polytech and Capella, a fabless IC design company specializing in optoelectronic products.
+The technology and design capabilities acquired in these acquisitions are expected to drive growth of our tantalum capacitor and optoelectronic components businesses.
+These acquisitions accounted for 4.8% of 2014 revenues.